CPC Definition - Subclass C21D

 Special rules of classification

-• All the disclosed heat treatments (claims, description, examples, figures/diagrams) are classified.
+• All the disclosed heat treatments (in the claims, description, examples, figures or diagrams) are classified.

-Example: a metal processing system for forming and heat treating of metal casing comprises process control temperature station upstream from heat treatment station and having temperature sensing device, with a controlled cooling, classified in C21D 1/84, C21D 9/0068 will be also classified in C21D 11/005.
+For example: A metal processing system for forming and heat treating of metal casing comprises process control temperature station upstream from heat treatment station and having temperature sensing device, with a controlled cooling, is classified in C21D 1/84, C21D 9/0068 and in C21D 11/005.